-The usual definition of derivatives, repeated in finance textbooks, states that these are financial contracts that establish future payments, whose value derives from an asset, financial instrument or event occurrence.
-This definition can be misleading as it suggests a causality that is not always true, i.e., it proposes that the price formation of derivative contracts depends on prices in the spot market.3 However, there are derivatives markets in which spot and future prices are defined simultaneously; and others where the locus of determination is the forward market as will be shown throughout this study.4 Thus, this study adopts the concept of derivatives as a bilateral contract that stipulates future payment and whose value is tied to the value of another asset, index or rate or, in some cases, depends on the occurrence of an event.5
+The usual definition of derivatives, repeated in finance textbooks, states that these are financial contracts that establish future payments, whose value derives from an asset, financial instrument, or event occurrence.
+This definition can be misleading as it suggests a causality that is not always true, i.e. it proposes that the price formation of derivative contracts depends on prices in the spot market.
+However, there are derivatives markets in which spot and future prices are defined simultaneously; and others where the locus of determination is the forward market as will be shown throughout this study.
+Thus, this study adopts the concept of derivatives as a bilateral contract that stipulates future payment and whose value is tied to the value of another asset, index, or rate or, in some cases, depends on the occurrence of an event.

-An important characteristic of a derivative transaction is that, if considered in isolation, it represents a "zero sum game", where earnings are equal to losses:
+An important characteristic of a derivative transaction is that, if considered in isolation, it represents a "zero sum game," where earnings are equal to losses:

 Virtual markets do not create wealth.
 They only redistribute it among the participants.
 In aggregate, one can only win the values lost by other participants in the derivatives markets.
-The only wealth created in these markets is made by the brokerage and emoluments to the Stock Markets paid by all participants, whether they won or lost money on their operations (FARHI, 1998: 7)
+The only wealth created in these markets is made by the brokerage and emoluments to the Stock Markets paid by all participants, whether they won or lost money on their operations.
+(Farhi 1998: 7)

-In order to better understand derivatives, one should be alert to the three motives that lead agents to operate with derivatives: hedge, arbitrage and speculation.
-The hedge agent is motivated by the coverage of risks of their activities on the spot market.6 For this agent, derivatives are compensatory because they cover losses or compensate gains from activities in the spot market.
-Meanwhile, speculative transactions with derivatives are those where the position assumed by an agent has no correspondence on the spot market, thus, they are exposed to risks of price variations or the occurrence of events.
+In order to better understand derivatives, one should be alert to the three motives that lead agents to operate with derivatives: hedge, arbitrage, and speculation.
+The hedge agent is motivated by the coverage of risks of their activities on the spot market.
+For this agent, derivatives are compensatory because they cover losses or compensate gains from activities in the spot market.
+Meanwhile, speculative transactions with derivatives are those where the position assumed by an agent has no correspondence on the spot market, thus they are exposed to risks of price variations or the occurrence of events.

 As it is a bilateral contract, the common argument is that the speculator is essential for derivative trading as it takes the risks of productive enterprises and thus provides the hedge.
-This is not necessarily true, as the speculator may be dispensable in contracts where there are opposing interests of companies that require a hedge such as, for example, between an exporting company whose risk is the domestic currency appreciation and an importing company that fears depreciation of the domestic currency in relation to the foreign currency.
-In this case, the derivative exchange serves two agents with hedge motivations and provides a risk reduction for both by ensuring the future price of the exchange rate between two currencies.
-Finally, the arbitrage transaction is characterized by two simultaneous operations, one on the spot market and one in the derivatives market, where the motivation is to exploit
+This is not necessarily true, as the speculator may be dispensable in contracts where there are opposing interests of companies that require a hedge such as, for example, between an exporting company

-3 This causality is in the origin of the term "derivative".
+&lt;sup>3This causality is in the origin of the term "derivative."

-4 This question, repeated throughout the paper, is corroborated by Bryan and Rafferty (2006: 12): "Many empirical studies have shown that prices are first formed in derivatives markets (a process called price discovery) and are transmitted back to cash markets, while others have found that this process occurs more or less simultaneously."
+&lt;sup>4This question, repeated throughout the paper, is corroborated by Bryan and Rafferty (2006: 12): "Many empirical studies have shown that prices are first formed in derivatives markets (a process called price discovery) and are transmitted back to cash markets, while others have found that this process occurs more or less simultaneously."

-5 The Chicago stock market, for example, negotiates weather futures intended for protection against the occurrence of weather events.
+&lt;sup>5The Chicago stock market, for example, negotiates weather futures intended for protection against the occurrence of weather events.

-6 "Hedge risk transactions consist, essentially, in assuming for a future time the opposite position that one has on the spot market" (FARHI, 1999: 94).
+&lt;sup>6"Hedge risk transactions consist, essentially, in assuming for a future time the opposite position that one has on the spot market" (Farhi 1999: 94).